keyuncheng/less/AE_INSTRUCTION.md

 the cluster sizes, machine specifications, operating systems, and software packages.

-Please follow the steps below:
+For each node in the cluster, please follow the steps below:

-Step 1: manually set up the node with the default username/password.
-This ensures automatic testbed setup with the scripts.
+Step 1: Manually set up the node with the default username/password.
+This ensures automatic testbed setup with the scripts later.

-Step 2: For each node, modify ```scripts/settings.sh``` to follow the default configurations.
+Step 2: Modify ```scripts/settings.sh``` to align with the default configurations.

-Step 3: Modify ```node_list.txt``` to include the IP addresses of all nodes in the cluster.
+Step 3: Modify ```scripts/node_list.txt``` to include the IP addresses of all nodes in the cluster.
 Each line should contain only one IP address, and the file should not contain any empty lines or comments.
-See example below:
+See the example below:

 ```
 192.168.0.1